Chart Color Schemes

 Scottsdale - Bridport is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Scottsdale - Bridport's dwelling structures, as per the latest Census, consisted of 95.9% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Tas., which had 89.9% houses and 10.1% other dwellings.
-Home ownership in Scottsdale - Bridport stood at 47.8%, with mortgaged dwellings at 31.1% and rented ones at 21.1%.
+Dwelling structure in Scottsdale - Bridport, as evaluated at the latest Census, comprised 95.9% houses and 4.0% other dwellings.
+In comparison, Non-Metro Tas. had 89.9% houses and 10.1% other dwellings.
+Home ownership in Scottsdale - Bridport was 47.8%, with mortgaged dwellings at 31.1% and rented ones at 21.1%.
 The median monthly mortgage repayment was $1,083, lower than Non-Metro Tas.'s average of $1,274.
-Weekly rent figures in Scottsdale - Bridport were recorded at $220, compared to Non-Metro Tas.'s $250.
+The median weekly rent figure in Scottsdale - Bridport was $220, compared to Non-Metro Tas.'s $250.
 Nationally, Scottsdale - Bridport's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing